1. Mission and scope

 FinNotes writers and editors do not trade individual securities, currencies, or derivatives in any asset class they regularly cover.
 Permitted personal investments are: passively-managed broad-market index funds, sector ETFs that do not overlap with the writer's beat, and discretionary fund management where the writer does not direct individual position decisions.

 This policy applies uniformly to every author and editor on the masthead.
-To protect personal privacy without weakening the standard, individual disclosure statements are maintained internally and verified annually.
+Individual disclosure statements are maintained internally and reviewed regularly.
 They are available on request from [email protected] to subjects of coverage, researchers, and regulators with a legitimate interest.
-Author profile pages therefore display coverage areas and credentials, not granular personal holdings — the editorial commitment lives at the institutional level.
+The editorial commitment lives at the institutional level rather than the individual public profile — the work, its sources, and the byline-and-editor pairing are what readers see.

 Commercial relationships (advertising, sponsored research, data-licensing partnerships) are disclosed in the article footer when they touch the subject matter.
 We do not publish coverage paid for by the subject of the coverage.